Skip navigation

 LTIP means the Long Term Investment Pool.

-Relevant law means the Australian National University Act 1991, the Corporations Act 2001 (and associated regulations), or APRA’s Prudential Standard SPS 530 Investment Governance and Prudential Practice Guide SPG 530 Investment Governance.
+Relevant law means the Australian National University Act 1991, the Corporations Act 2001 (and associated regulations).

 PGPA Act means the Public Governance, Performance & Accountability Act 2013.